dhammarstrom/dhammarstrom.github.io/about.md

 Our group is focused on understanding how physical activity, and the lack thereof is affecting us from the molecular level to overall function and performance.
 My thesis project aims at understanding the basis of individualized training prescriptions.

-This blog will hopefully cover some of my research activities.
+This site will hopefully cover some of my research activities.
 Stay tuned!